 Some municipalities in New Jersey offer installment agreements for delinquent taxes and utility charges.
 Homeowners in cities like Paterson, Newark, Jersey City, and Elizabeth should contact their local tax collector’s office to ask about payment plan options before the lien is sold or foreclosure is filed.

 For many homeowners, selling the property is the most practical path forward — especially when the combined debt from tax liens, utility liens, and any existing mortgage exceeds what the homeowner can pay.
+If you are behind on payments and need to sell before foreclosure, a direct sale can resolve all outstanding liens.
 Selling directly to a company like Viera Investment Group LLC allows the homeowner to resolve all outstanding liens at closing with zero out-of-pocket cost.

 Homeowners facing lien foreclosure should consult with a real estate attorney licensed in New Jersey.
 Organizations like Legal Services of New Jersey offer free or low-cost legal assistance to homeowners who qualify.
 An attorney can review the lien, confirm the amounts owed, and advise on the best course of action for the homeowner’s specific situation.